zeromq/pyzmq/README.rst

 Authors
 =======

-This project was started by Brian E. Granger (ellisonbg AT gmail DOT com).
+This project was started by and continues to be led by Brian E. Granger (ellisonbg AT gmail DOT com).

 The following people have contributed to the project: